-- 5. Manage reservoir fisheries according to methods proven feasible and effective at reducing methylmercury bioaccumulation by pilot tests undertaken in other mercury-impaired reservoirs.
+- 5. Manage reservoir fisheries to reduce in-reservoir fish tissue methylmercury levels.
+The scope of fisheries management actions would be informed by actions proven feasible and effective at other mercury-impaired reservoirs in the state.
 Fisheries management actions could include the following. - a.
 Intensive fishing to reduce fish populations to provide more food resources for remaining fish.
 This will increase the growth rate in the remaining fish and reduce their methylmercury body burdens through somatic growth dilution. - b.
 Stock the reservoir with low-methylmercury prey fish for stocked predator fish to consume. - c.
 Stock more or different sport fish species, including lower trophic level sport fish. - d.
 Stock large, old predator fish from hatcheries that supply fish with low methylmercury concentrations.

 To assess the effectiveness of methylmercury reduction actions after initial implementation, fish tissue methylmercury concentrations (as total mercury) will be monitored.
 Young fish will be sampled because they have accumulated methylmercury for a shorter time period relative to older, larger sport fish and therefore will better reflect recent mercury exposure (State Water Resources Control Board 2017).
 Fish tissue methylmercury concentrations in young fish will be assessed prior to implementation of any methylmercury reduction action.
-The timing and frequency of tissue sampling following implementation of reduction actions will be informed by Phase 1 pilot tests.

-To assess the effectiveness of fisheries management actions over the long term, ongoing monitoring of aqueous and fish tissue methylmercury in Sites Reservoir will be implemented per requirements or conditions in a water right order, Section 401 water quality certification issued pursuant to the Clean Water Act, or other appropriate order issued by the State Water Board and/or Central Valley Regional Water Board.
+To assess the effectiveness of fisheries management actions over the long term, ongoing monitoring of aqueous and fish tissue methylmercury in Sites Reservoir will be implemented per requirements or conditions in a water right order, Section 401 water quality certification issued pursuant to the Clean Water Act, or other appropriate order issued by the State Water Board and/or Central Valley RWQCB.

-The Authority will coordinate with the Central Valley Regional Water Board to implement mercury/methylmercury control or reduction measures pursuant to the mercury total maximum daily load and implementation program for reservoirs (State Water Resources Control Board 2017), once adopted.
+The Authority will coordinate with the Central Valley RWQCB to implement mercury/methylmercury control or reduction measures and monitor and report on fish tissue methylmercury, as required.